-- Early Contractor Involvement (ECI) implemented on LSS1, SNMAP, SHEP projects leading to design innovation through modern methods of construction, leading to increased cost and schedule confidence. - Implemented 4D BIM as standard across our major projects, generating significant cost savings and risk reduction through proactive planning. - Procured and fabricated first-of-a-kind high integrity products.
+- Early Contractor Involvement (ECI) implemented on LSS1, SNMAP, SHEP projects leading to design innovation through modern methods of construction, leading to increased cost and schedule confidence. - Implemented 4D BIM as standard across our major projects, generating significant cost savings and risk reduction through proactive planning. - Procured and fabricated first-of-a-kind high integrity products, refer to section 2.4.8 for further details.

-- Standardise ECI across all major projects, accelerate adoption of offsite manufacturing and digital tools. - Develop and launch a PPP Technology Hub to drive innovation and technology adoption across our projects and programmes, leveraging the expertise of our partners to bring best practice and innovation to PPP.
+- Standardise ECI across all major projects, accelerate adoption of offsite manufacturing and digital tools. - Launch and development of the PPP Technology Hub to drive innovation and technology adoption across our projects and programmes, leveraging the expertise of our partners to bring best practice and innovation to PPP.